getopenmono/monodocs/tutorials/using_file_io.md

 ## Get an SD Card

-First order of business is for you to obtain a MicroSD Card and format in good ol' FAT32.
+First order of business is for you to obtain a MicroSD Card and format it in good ol' FAT32.
 Then insert the card into Mono's slot and fire up a new project:

 ```
 $ monomake project fileIO --bare